michaelareyes/608-spotify-app/README.md

 5. You can switch between tmux panes using the designated tmux shortcuts.

 By following these steps, you can run both the Flask and Streamlit applications simultaneously within the same tmux session, making it easier to manage and monitor the application's execution.

-## Things to Note

-1. If modifying database structure (ie. adding/removing declared features in a table), uncomment lines 113 and 110 in `create_artist_table.py`, save and run the file to wipe out everything and create new empty tables.
-(There's possibly better ways to do this and definitely not best practice in real world scenarios but since we're just starting to build our DB and do not have much data yet, I think this is the simplest way to do it right now)
-2. Might need to change the `PUBLIC_IP` variable to your own instance's public ip address in `main.py` line 28.

 ## Usage